 Economic benefits are derived from preserving and restoring natural features and open space.
 Public and private investments in natural systems-through environmental conservation and sustainable development actions-have a stimulating effect on economic output and employment.
 Restoration efforts offer localized benefits that can be attributed to the tendency for projects to employ local labor and materials.
 Restoration investments have economic and employment stimulus effects as a result of the ripple or multiplier effect on suppliers and related industries.
 These can be direct economic effects from the initial investment; indirect effects from increased demand in other industries for goods and services; and induced effects from changes in household spending by workers.
-While there is considerable variability, one study found that restoration investments have beneficial effects on state or local economies comparable to those from investments in other industries (BenDor et al. 2014).
+While there is considerable variability, one study found that restoration investments have beneficial effects on state or local economies comparable to those from investments in other industries in other industries comparable to those from investments in other industries.